kill9zombie/elixir_dojo/DOJO.md

 end
 ```

+It's worth noting that module names must start with a capital letter and function names must start with a lower case letter.
+Function names tend to be lowercase letters, numbers and underscores.
+We follow a similar convention to Ruby, in that functions that return true or false are named with a question mark at the end, for example: `Foo.is_odd?(5)`.

-If you're coming from Ruby, don't forget the `do` on the end of the function `def`.
+If you're coming from Ruby, don't forget the `do` on the end of the function `def` (yes, I've done it; lots).

 Now start iex (interactive Elixir) with `iex -S mix` from the base of your project directory (ie, the same directory that the `mix.exs` file is in).
 Here's the output we're expecting:

     iex(1)> Dojo.Actor.add(1,2)